Burma (Myanmar)

 Conclusion

-The Birman is a magical breed that brings a sense of peace and beauty to a home.
-They are the perfect “middle of the road” cat—not too active, not too lazy, just right.
-With their soulful blue eyes and gentle paws, they will touch your heart just as the legendary Sinh touched the priest.
+The Birman is a magical breed that brings quiet beauty and steady warmth to a home.
+They are the perfect “middle road” cat—never too active, never too passive, and always reliably, gently present.
+With their soulful blue eyes, their snow-white gloves, and their centuries-old legend, the Birman will touch your heart just as the legendary Sinh touched the priest—and they will stay there.

 Key Characteristics